gusztavvargadr/workstations/README.md

 This means that the custom [OS cookbook][ComponentsOSCookbook] will be used for provisioning, and the specified values, in this case, `en-US` for all the locales and `UTC` for the timezone will be set.
 The cookbooks provide [detailed samples][ComponentsOSSamples] for the scenarios they support.

-You can also define further parameters for Vagrant, in this case, a base box specifying the [Visual Studio][ComponentsVSYaml] version being used:
+You can also define further parameters for Vagrant, in this case, a base box specifying the [Visual Studio][ComponentsVisualStudioYaml] version being used:

 ```yml
 # src/components/vs/vagrant.yml